kennycason/kumo/README.md

 - Two Modes that of Collision and Padding: PIXEL_PERFECT and RECTANGLE.
 - Polar Word Clouds.
 Draw two opposing word clouds in one image to easily compare/contrast date sets.
 - Layered Word Clouds.
 Overlay multiple word clouds.
 - WhiteSpace and Chinese Word Tokenizer.
-Fully extendible.
+Fully extendable.
 - Frequency Analyzer to tokenize, filter and compute word counts.

 **Available from Maven Central**